arantesxyz/InventoryMenuLib/README.md

             gui.show(player);
 ```

+## TODO

+-   Fix issue with draggin itens to empy spaces

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.